devbridge/Objective-C-Style-Guide/README.md

 ## Comments

-Use following comment structures to keep track of issues in code.
-Xcode's jumpbar will automatically highlight these comments.
-In addition, using [XToDo](https://github.com/trawor/XToDo) plugin will make it easier to keep track of them.

-* Consider using Doxygen-style documentation in your header files.
+Consider using Doxygen-style documentation in your header files.
 These comments are automatically hooked up by Xcode to produce on-demand documentation similar to system classes.
 This snippet can be saved to Xcode to quickly generate comments on shortcut:

 ```
 /**